cognitive-catalyst/cognitive-catalyst/NewProjectsIBM.md

 3. To get changes onto the `master` branch, do so with a pull request.
 4. Include the line `DCO 1.1 Signed-off-by: {Full Name} <{email address}>` (without the {}) at the bottom of your pull request message.

-If you forget to include the DCO line, you can still edit the request even after it's been closed.
+If you forget to include the DCO line, note that you can edit the pull request even after it's been closed.